raspberrypilearning/active-assistant/en/step_2.md

 ### Make your start-up screen

 When your program starts up, you don't want it to go straight into the activity.
-Instead, you should show your user a start-up screen so they know what the device is for.
+Instead, you will show your user a start-up screen so they know what the device is for.

-You should make this in the `on start`{:class='microbitbasic'} block of your new project.
+You will make this in the `on start`{:class='microbitbasic'} block of your new project.

 --- task ---

-Add some `Basic`{:class='microbitbasic'} blocks to your `on start`{:class='microbitbasic'} block that your user will see when the program starts.
+Add some `Basic`{:class='microbitbasic'} blocks to your `on start`{:class='microbitbasic'} block.
+The blocks you choose will depend on what you want your user to see when the program starts.

 You could show an **icon**, make an **animation**, or display **text**.